-Auto Unlock Doors Programming - If Equipped
+Automatic Doors Unlock Programming - If Equipped

-The Auto Unlock Doors feature can be enabled or disabled as follows:
+The Automatic Doors Unlock feature can be enabled or disabled as follows:

-For vehicles equipped with the EVIC, refer to "Electronic Vehicle Information Center (EVIC)/Personal Settings (System Setup)" in "Understanding Your Instrument Panel" for further information.
+- For vehicles not equipped with a touchscreen radio, refer to "Electronic Vehicle Information Center (EVIC)/Settings (Customer-Programmable Features)" in "Understanding Your Instrument Panel" for further information. - For vehicles equipped with a touchscreen radio, refer to "Uconnect® Settings" in "Understanding Your Instrument Panel" for further information.